Privacy notice (GDPR)

 (5) Google Maps

-(3) You will find additional information about the purpose and extent of the plug-in provider’s data collection and processing in the provider’s privacy policies.
+(5.3) You will find additional information about the purpose and extent of the plug-in provider’s data collection and processing in the provider’s privacy policies.
 There you can also find additional information about your rights relating to it and options for changing settings to protect your privacy: http://www.google.de/intl/en/policies/privacy.
-Google also processes your data in the United States and is subject to the EU-US Privacy Shield framework, https://www.privacyshield.gov/EU-US-Framework.
+Google also processes your data in the United States.

 (7) Use of Google Analytics

-((5)) We use Google Analytics to analyse the use of our website and to be able to regularly improve it.
+(7.5) We use Google Analytics to analyse the use of our website and to be able to regularly improve it.
 Using the acquired statistics, we can improve our offering and make it more appealing for you as a user.
-For exceptional cases where personal data is transferred to the United States, be advised that Google is subject to the EU-US Privacy Shield framework, https://www.privacyshield.gov/EU-US-Framework.
+For exceptional cases where personal data is transferred to the United States, be advised that Google is subject to the EU-US Privacy Shield framework, https://www.privacyshield.gov/EU-US-Framework which has been declares as invalid by EU Court decision dated 16th July 2020.
 The legal grounds for our use of Google Analytics are provided in GDPR art.
-6(1)(f).2
+6(1)(f).

 (8) Use of the Google ‘+1’ button